Wheel Tax/ Vehicle License

 What happens if the 2021 / 2022 Wheel Tax Liability Notification is not paid?

-If payment is not received on or prior to September 1st, 2021, it will result in the Department issuing a Tax Determination and Assessment Notification that will include an assessed late penalty of $25.00.
-If payment is not remitted 30 days after September 1st, the original tax amount and a late penalty, equal to the tax amount, will be due.
+If payment is not received on or prior to July 1st, 2022, it will result in the Department issuing a Tax Determination and Assessment Notification that will include the original tax amount and a late penalty, equal to the tax amount, will be due.
 Failure to comply with the Cook County Ordinance will result in additional penalties and further enforcement action taken by the Department that may require an appearance in Administrative Hearings to address the offense.

 How will the Sheriff’s Police know that the Wheel Tax liability has been paid?